Tommy Chase: Old Boys (Taihape) 1930

 The 1930 season saw Chase move to the Old Boys club in Taihape.
 Aged 18 he played regularly for the senior side though with relatively little coverage in the newspapers he is only confirmed to have played in 4 games.
 He made his debut for them on May 17 against Hautapu in the fullback position.
 At one point he dropped a kick allowing a try to Haupatu.
 The following week against Huia he scored two tries in their 25-19 win at the Oval Domain.
 He next played in a 21-11 loss to Pirates but was mentioned for returning play to halfway with an excellent kick.

-Interestingly midweek he was reclassified from senior to junior by the Whanganui Union.
+Midweek he was reclassified from senior to junior by the Whanganui Union.
 The following day he played for the Taihape Māori team against Ruapehu District Māori at the Oval Domain for the Mako Cup.
 The match was drawn 3-3 with Chase playing on the wing.
 Early in the match he missed a penalty and soon after a conversion of their only try.
 Near halftime he stopped Wilson, the opposing winger when Ruapehu threatened with the ball.

 Two weeks later he was selected for the Taihape Junior side to play Whanganui Metropolitan Juniors on July 5 at the Taihape recreation ground.
 He was chosen to play at centre.
 His side won 8-5 and he featured prominently in a passing movement leading to Meihana's try.
 Chase missed the conversion and later was caught in possession and nearly conceded a try.

 On July 26 Chase played again for Taihape Māori in a game against Wainui-a-rua for the Whenuaroa Shield.
 He kicked a penalty in the first half and in the second half he crossed for a try but the Taihape side was defeated 21-14.

 On August 2 Chase again turned out for the Old Boys senior side in a match against Pirates.
 He was involved in several attacking movements though Old Boys lost 12-8.
 Two weeks later he played for Taihape Juniors in a match with Rangitikei Juniors with Taihape winning 22-16.
 Chase was involved in their second try to E Brogden after fielding a kick.
 His final game of the season was for Taihape Country against Taihape Town on August 23.
 The Town side won 33-23 on the Oval Domain with Chase at halfback.
 Former All Black, Moke Belliss was playing in the Town side.